Beirut Central District: New Waterfront District

-Solidere's phasing strategy includes dedicating a carefully planned zone for temporary uses while allowing perimeter development to take place.
-The strategy spatially focuses on a pedestrian spine that links the existing city center and Beirut Souks to the terraced waterfront corniche promenades.
-The spine is open for walking, jogging, cycling, kiting and other similar activities.
-Solidere created cultural, recreational and commercial attractions via constructing structures and open spaces with a wide-ranging program of activities, such as the Beirut Exhibition Center.
-Other temporary structures in the New Waterfront are a sports center, a beach club, a winter sky bar, and many restaurants and cafes.
 An area in the eastern part of the district was leased to Beirut International Exhibition & Leisure Center (BIEL); it includes exhibition halls, conference areas, a banquet pavilion and a seaside restaurant.

-The marine works on the Waterfront District includes a submerged reef as first defense line extending 100 m seawards along the full extent of the Corniche - 80 reinforced concrete caissons, each 17.5 m wide, 27.75 m long and 10.5 m high, as second defense line.
+The marine works on the Waterfront District includes a submerged reef as first defense line extending 100 m seawards along the Corniche - 80 reinforced concrete caissons, each 17.5 m wide, 27.75 m long and 10.5 m high, as second defense line.
 The superstructure provides two-level promenades over 1.3 km.
 Back-filling behind them provides a stabilizing bond and a third promenade, 5.5 m above sea level.

-On September 16, 2012, the New Waterfront District was the site of a huge mass held by the pope.
+On September 16, 2012, the New Waterfront District was the site of a mass held by the pope.
 The mass was the culmination of Pope Benedict XVI's three-day visit to Lebanon.
-An estimated 350,000 people gathered on the waterfront for the event.
+An estimated 350,000 people gathered for the event.

 West Marina

 Beirut Central District has two marinas, to the west and east of the new Waterfront district.
-Beirut West Marina is to the west of the central district, within short walking distance of the Beirut Souks, BIEL and historic core.
-West Marina provides mooring for 164 boats on average annually, having been opened in 2001.
-Its capacity stands at 186 boats, ranging from 5 to 65 meters, with three-quarters of the mooring area accommodating boats of more than 25 meters long.
+Beirut West Marina is to the west of the central district.
+West Marina provides mooring for 164 boats on average annually.
 Solidere developed and is operating the West Marina as part of its 50-year agreement with the Lebanese Government, which also includes planned underground corniche car park.
-Construction on the East Marina will commence in early 2013 in the northeast quarter of the Waterfront District.